dmbarbour/wikilon/docs/Runtime.md

 # Runtime Design

 A primary goal for runtime is performance of *applications*.
 Awelon's application model involves representing state within the dictionary via RESTful multi-agent patterns (e.g. publish-subscribe, tuple spaces).
-Evaluation, concurrent update, incremental computing, and so on each contribute to overall performance.
+Evaluation, concurrent update, incremental computing, and so on each contribute to application performance.

-Besides efficiency and scalability, I'm also interested in predictable performance, and precise cost accounting so heavy users can be charged appropriately.
+I'm also interested in predictable performance, and precise cost accounting so heavy users can be charged appropriately.
 The runtime will aim to keep unpredictable performance features under client control via annotations and similar.
 I intend for Awelon runtime to be suitable at least for soft real-time systems to the extent that programmers control the nature and frequency of transactions on the dictionary.

 *Aside:* For naming, I'm likely to call this 'Wikilon Runtime' or `wikrt`.